junkdog/tachyonfx/README.md

 ### EffectTimer and Interpolations

+The EffectTimer is used to control the duration and interpolation of effects.
+It allows for precise timing and synchronization of visual effects within your application.

 ### Cell Selection and Area

 Effects can be applied to specific cells in the terminal UI, allowing for targeted visual